-- Genetic testing: Caregivers check for abnormal genes that can cause AATD.
+- Genetic testing: Healthcare providers check for abnormal genes that can cause AATD.

 How is alpha-1 antitrypsin deficiency treated?

 There is no cure for AATD.
 Treatment depends on your child's health condition and which organs are damaged.
-He may need medicine or other treatments to help prevent medical problems.
-He may need treatment to help his body use nutrition.
+He or she may need medicine or other treatments to help prevent medical problems.
+He or she may need treatment to help his or her body use nutrition.

-- Nutrition: Ask your child's caregiver if you need to change the foods your child eats.
-He may need to eat foods that are high in calories and vitamins to get proper nutrition.
+- Nutrition: Ask your child's healthcare provider if you need to change the foods your child eats.
+He or she may need to eat foods that are high in calories and vitamins to get proper nutrition.

 - Surgery: Your child may need surgery to repair organs damaged by AATD.
-If your child's liver gets badly damaged, he may need a liver transplant.
+If your child's liver gets badly damaged, he or she may need a liver transplant.

 How can I help my child with alpha-1 antitrypsin deficiency?

-Be proactive to help your child cope with his condition and prevent other health problems:
+Be proactive to help your child cope with his or her condition and prevent other health problems:

-- Follow up with caregivers: Take your child to his regular medical appointments.
-This will help keep him healthy.
+- Follow up with healthcare providers: Take your child in for regular medical appointments.
+This will help keep him or her healthy.
 There are many medical problems your child with AATD could get at any time.
-Regular visits and tests will help caregivers know if your child has any problems that need treatment.
+Regular visits and tests will help healthcare providers know if your child has any problems that need treatment.

-- Have your child vaccinated: Take your child to his caregiver for vaccinations (shots) to help protect his health.
+- Have your child vaccinated: Take your child in for vaccinations (shots) to help protect his or her health.
 These may include hepatitis A and B shots.

 What are the risks of alpha-1 antitrypsin deficiency?

-- If AATD is not treated, your child's liver and lungs may continue to be damaged as he grows up.
-He may not gain weight or grow as fast as other children his age.
+- If AATD is not treated, your child's liver and lungs may continue to be damaged as he or she grows up.
+He or she may not gain weight or grow as fast as other children his or her age.
 Tumors and scars may appear on your child's liver and cause it to become hard and stop working.
-His eyes and skin may turn yellow, and he may bleed and bruise easily.
+His or her eyes and skin may turn yellow, and he or she may bleed and bruise easily.
 Your child's kidneys may also be damaged and stop working.
-He may have trouble breathing and get tired easily.
+He or she may have trouble breathing and get tired easily.
 AATD may lead to lung disease such as emphysema or other lung disease.
-He may die if his lungs have too much damage.
-His kidneys, skin, and blood vessels may also be harmed by AATD.
+Your child may die if his or her lungs have too much damage.
+His or her kidneys, skin, and blood vessels may also be harmed by AATD.

-- You have problems feeding your child and you feel he is not getting enough to eat.
+- You have problems feeding your child and you feel he or she is not getting enough to eat.

-- Your child's jaundice (yellowing of his skin and eyes) does not go away.
+- Your child's jaundice (yellowing of the skin and eyes) does not go away.

-- You or your child has questions or concerns about his condition or care.
+- You or your child has questions or concerns about his or her condition or care.

 When should I seek immediate help?